junesirius/junesirius.github.io/_posts/Supernatural/2025-06-30-SPN-Unchanging-channels.md

 "Why?
 2025, of course."
 Sam answers in confusion.

 "Welcome to 2010, Sammy."
-Dean tries to pull a smile, but meeting Sam's look, he just can't.
+Dean tries to pull a smile, but seeing Sam's look, he just can't.

 "I don't understand."
 Sam frowns deep, "Is this time travel?
 You're the Dean from fifteen years ago, coming to save your future self?"

 "Wait, fifteen?"
-Dean frowns slightly, then realizes, "Crap, that's extra five years just before we got here.
+Dean frowns, then realizes, "Crap, that's extra five years just before we got here.
 I'm so sorry, Sammy.
 I tried to get to you earlier, I really tried.
 But Cas and I, we just couldn't..."

 "Dean, I don't understand."
 Sam says desperately.
 "You're not making any sense."